-Lull is a shoegaze band from London that formed in 2014.
+Founded on a mutual love of shoegaze and the guitar-based attack of 90s alternative rock bands such as Smashing Pumpkins, Hum and My Bloody Valentine, London-based noise-pop band Lull formed in 2014 and features vocalist/guitarist Jon Billinge, guitarist Toby Dutton, bassist Simon Hann and drummer Filipe Fernandes.
 Their sound is characterized by crystalline leads, that weave in and out of distortion, to create ethereal, melody-driven pop songs.
 After recording several tracks with Daniel Lovegrove of IDRchitecture and Yndi Halda, the group struck a deal with Brooklyn's PaperCup Music to release their self-titled, debut EP in 2015, which was met with some critical acclaim from the likes of the NME, DIY and Stereogum.

 “Equal parts My Bloody Valentine and Smashing Pumpkins” - NME